MLeidel/CodeScriber/CSdoc.md

   Open the `tags.js` file for editing the various tags and options

 - **File Modes**
-  Open the `filemodes.js` file for editing languages and themes
+  Open the `filemodes.js` file for editing language modes

 - **Re-Launch**
   Closes and re-opens CodeScriber activating any changes to the Options